guillermohopkins/Marketing-Analytics-Insurance-Company-in-Python/README.md

 # Marketing-Analytics-Insurance-Company-in-Python
-Data Mining project that aimmed to offer digital marketing strategies for an Insurance Company.
+This project was part of an Individual Assingment for the Big Data & Artificial Intelligence in Marketing class, and it aimmed to offer digital marketing strategies for an Insurance Company.